pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 }
 ```

-> **Even LessonsListComponents is mutating the shared state causing mixed data ownership, tight coupling, speghetti code and hard to predict side effects**
+> **Even LessonsListComponents is mutating the shared state causing mixed data ownership, tight coupling, spaghetti code and hard to predict side effects**

-## Reactive Approach
+## Reactive Approach Using Streams

-1. Well defined data ownership
-2. Separate subscribe/unsubscribe observers from emit data/notify observers
-3. Notify observers should be private
+1. Notify observers should be private to data owner
+2. `Stream`line data ownership using `Subject` and `Observable` as 2 different interfaces on producer side
+3. `Subject` is private interface for producer to emit data/notify observers
+4. `Observable` is public interface of producer for observers to subscribe/unsubscribe

-4. Make data as something that observers can subscribe to to observe changes and get notified about it
+> **Make data as something that observers can subscribe to, to observe changes and get notified about it**

 ## Observer, Observable and Subject - Nuts and Bolts of Reactive Programming